Medical Marijuana Building Inspections

 Recently I inspected a Commercial Building which was being purchased for use as a Medical Marijuana growing operation.
 The Federal Government’s change in policy of allowing Medical Marijuana to be grown under license which will be grown in warehouses and other commercial buildings.
 This will eventually lead to the sale of Commercial Buildings and warehouses which were used to grow marijuana.

 This change in policy will also bring an influx of residential homes that were used as “grow ops” onto the market.
-The increase of legalization of Marijuana in the United States and change in Government Policy is making the running of residential “grow ops” less profitable than in previous years.
+The increase of legalization of Marijuana in Canada and change in Government Policy is making the running of residential “grow ops” less profitable than in previous years.
 In fact the price of Marijuana in British Columbia has been in steady decline.

 Commercial Property and Residential Inspectors, who have the knowledge and training to identify “grow op” buildings will be even more in demand by investors who do not want to risk the considerable expense of remediating a previous “grow op” building.
 Not only can a professional home inspector identify issues with a ‘normal’ house but they are also trained to identify signs of marijuana grow-ops, which include: hidden rooms, modified wiring, modified plumbing, modified heating, modified structure and other tell-tale signs.